 - Sunscald.
 Several fruits, including apples, tomatoes, and melons, scorch in extreme heat, usually on the side that directly faces the sun.
 Sunscald can show up on different kinds of fruit as discoloration, watery spots, blisters, or firm, sunken patches on the surface, as well as parched fruit.

 - Blossom-End Rot.
-When heat and high solar radiation affect the leaves of plants (especially tomatoes), photosynthesis and transpiration speed up.
+When heat and high solar radiation affect the leaves of plants, as is common when growing tomatoes, photosynthesis and transpiration speed up.
 By diverting water and calcium from the fruits to the leaves, this causes blossom-end rot (BER), which appears as a dark, watery stain on the fruit.

 What Are The Effects Of Heat Stress On Plants?